CAIDA/libbgpstream/docs/doxygen/static/arch.md

 run-time.
 This allows end-users to choose the most appropriate data-structure for their use-case.

-The implemented datastructures are listed in the \ref corsaro_geo_datastructure_id enum.
+The implemented data-structures are listed in the \ref corsaro_geo_datastructure_id enum.

 #### Records ####